 After the above requirements are met and the required procedures completed, students may register for credit classes.
-Consult with your faculty advisor or educational and career specialist and review the TSTC course schedule for more information on these classes.
+Consult with your faculty advisor or academic advisor and review the TSTC course schedule for more information on these classes.
 Contact Continuing Education Office for registration information for continuing education and workforce training programs.